MetaMask/metamask-docs/wallet/concepts/sdk/android.md

 The flow is as follows:

-1. The dapp, with the SDK installed, initiates communication when a user connects MetaMask.
+1. The dapp, with the SDK installed, initiates communication when a user connects to MetaMask.
     The dapp deeplinks to MetaMask, and MetaMask sets up the Android Native Module to receive client requests.
 2. The dapp generates an ECIES public/private key pair.
     The dapp and MetaMask exchange public keys over IPC.